In this ‘How To Calisthenics’ article I will explain the fundamentals of calisthenics.

 Rest and Recovery

 This is more important than you think.
-Calisthenics is a very injury sensitive sport and therefor you should take it easy in the beginning and rest properly in order to fully recover.
+Calisthenics is a very injury sensitive sport and therefore you should take it easy in the beginning and rest properly in order to fully recover.
 You tendons and ligaments will endure a lot of stress and need to get stronger as well.
 The blood flow in these tissues is very low so recovery is huge.
-A common injury is tendonitis.
-This is an inflammation of a tendon and often called an overuse injury.
+A common injury is tendonitis, this means: an inflammation of a tendon and often called an overuse injury.

 Your body gets fitter and stronger in the intervals between the training session, not during the training.
-Your body is an adaptive organism.
-Given enough chance it will recover from almost anything.
+Your body is an adaptive organism, so be patient and understand that it’s a marathon, not a sprint.